 Prerequisites

-Before starting, ensure you have the following in place:
+Before starting, ensure the following tools and services are available:

-• AWS Account with permissions to create and manage EKS resources.
+- An AWS account with sufficient permissions to create and manage EKS resources.

 Setting Up Jenkins on AWS EKS

-First- create an EKS cluster to host your Jenkins instance.
+First, create an EKS cluster that will host Jenkins workloads.

-Jenkins requires persistent storage to retain job data, configurations, and plugins.
+Jenkins requires persistent storage to retain build history, plugins, and configuration data even after Pod restarts.

 apiVersion: v1